Reconnect: re-rooted

 And Scripture's whole story ends on this phase.
 The last vision is not a return to Eden but something further on: God's tent pitched among His people, no distance left, no veil, no exile — he will dwell with them, and they will be his people, and God himself will be with them.
 Every upheaval, rightly traveled, is moving toward this: not back to where you started, but on into a nearer belonging than you had before it all came apart.

+The re-rooted faith is interior now — written on your heart, not borrowed from someone else's certainty.
 Reconnect is the phase we ache for while we are stranded in the other three — and the one we can least manufacture.
-You cannot arrive on the far side of an upheaval you refused to travel; there is no shortcut from the break to the belonging that skips the wilderness and the slow re-forming.
+But you cannot arrive on the far side of an upheaval you refused to travel; there is no shortcut from the break to the belonging that skips the wilderness and the slow re-forming.
 The people who try to force reconnection early only get a counterfeit: the old arrangement propped back up, brittle and unchanged.

 But for those who go all the way through — disconnect, disorientation, reorientation — there is a reconnection waiting that is richer than the connection they lost.
-A faith now written on the inward parts instead of leaning on someone else's stone tablets.
+You come out of a true upheaval not merely with your faith intact, but with it owned — written on the inward parts rather than leaning on borrowed stone tablets — and nearer to God than before the shaking began.
 A community re-formed and truer than the comfortable one that broke.
 A belonging the shaking did not destroy but actually deepened.
 What was torn is not merely repaired.
 It is remade, and it is closer to God than it ever was before.